 - Determine what type of dentist you need (family dentist, pediatric dentist, endodontist, prosthodontist, etc.)

 - Ask family and friends for recommendations.
-You can also consult your family doctor or pharmacist for suggestions.
+You can also consult your family doctor for suggestions.
 And, if you’re moving, consult your current dentist for referrals.

 - Look up reviews online.
 Whether you’re checking out a dentist your friends or family have referred you to or a dentist you saw online, reviews can be a great way to see what people do and do not like about the dentist.